-Secondary markets in P2P lending are marketplaces that allow you to buy and sell already funded loans after the repayment period has begun.
-It allows lenders to exit loans early or start lending instantly instead of waiting for new loans to be available for funding.
+Secondary markets in peer-to-peer lending are marketplaces that allow you to buy and sell already funded loans after the repayment period has begun.
+This allows lenders to exit loans early or start lending instantly instead of waiting for new loans to be available for funding.

 Fees on the Secondary Market